NETWAYS/advanced-puppet-training/validation/04_geppetto.md

 ****

-Geppetto is available from: https://puppetlabs.github.io/geppetto/
+Geppetto is available on: https://puppetlabs.github.io/geppetto/

 ~~~ENDSECTION~~~